professor91/professor91/README.md

 - Currently learning Discrete Mathematics
 - Looking to collaborate on intermediate projects either in C++, JAVA or Python
 - Experienced with APIs
-- How to reach me through my email- keshavsaini1820@gmail.com
+- Reach me through my email- keshavsaini1820@gmail.com

 <!---
 sainikeshav/sainikeshav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.